The Paintings of C.C.A. Christensen

 I like this story because I grew up seeing C.C.A.
 Christensen's art in all of the church buildings I attended.
 They were everywhere.
 And, I always just assumed that he was this celebrated, popular artist.

-To me the story is, "Guess how this one painting ended up in every Mormon church building across the country."
+To me the story is, "Guess how this one painting ended up in every building of the Church across the country."
 I think that's pretty interesting.

 This Blog Post here has a little bit of a write-up about C.C.A.
 Christensen's art.